sumana-reddy/GDP-1-project/README.md

 # User Story - 4
-As a Team Budget/Cost estimation for this application to develop is to be decided.
+As a User(captain) I want to accept/decline an invite of a player.
 # Acceptance Criteria:
 This is a tricky task but yet an estimate is generated which might be subject to change based on the feedback/review of the client.